joe-gerhard/hash-hack/README.md

 ## Requirements

-You should have git and npm installed on your local machine
+You should have git and npm installed on your local machine.

 ## Getting Started